Resources & Programs

 Seeking Help from the Rehoming Center

 The Rehoming Center is open by appointment only from 10 a.m. to 5 p.m., seven days a week at the Houston SPCA Animal Medical Center located at 900 Portway Drive.
 The Rehoming Center entrance is located on the far right side of the building.
 There is a $10 non-refundable appointment fee, and appointments are subject to availability.
 Appointments cannot be made online.
 Please call (713) 869-7722 between 8:30 a.m. and 5 p.m. for scheduling.
-The Houston SPCA accepts healthy and behaviorally sound owned animals into its rehoming program by appointment only.
+The Houston SPCA accepts healthy, behaviorally sound, owned animals into its rehoming program by appointment only.
 Each animal is evaluated based on its medical condition and behavior to determine eligibility for our adoption program.
 Animals with highly contagious diseases or exhibiting aggressive behaviors are not eligible for placement in our adoption program. *Please note: if you do not get an immediate response, call back in a few minutes.
 Our veterinary team may be handling an emergency.
 We appreciate your patience!